How to create a frictionless payment process: Four tips from two banking experts

 Offer multiple purchasing options and payment formats

 Purchasing options and payment forms have diversified significantly in recent years for eCommerce.
 Besides the traditional credit card payment method, there are merchant credit programs, third-party payment options, digital wallets, and more.
-There are also a lot of new purchasing options such as purchasing through social apps, buy now and pay later (BNPL), buy online and pickup in store (BOPIS), and more.
-It’s all about giving your customers what they want—options.
+There are also a lot of new purchasing options such as purchasing through social apps, buy now and pay later (BNPL), purchasing stable coin (USDT) buy online and pickup in store (BOPIS), and more.

 Make return and cancellation policies transparent and easy to find